 When does booking open?

-Booking opens around February each year (this year it will be Friday 14th February) and is announced on the web page.
-It opens on slightly different dates each year so your best way to stay informed is to join our facebook page or follow us on twitter for regular updates.
+Booking usually opens around February each year, however for Burwell Bash 2022, we are giving our overseas visitors more time to sort COVID travel protocols and additional post-brexit paperwork and so we are booking on Saturday 18th December at 9am.
+Every year, booking opens on slightly different dates each year so your best way to stay informed is to join our facebook page or follow us on twitter for regular updates.

 Do you have only fiddles, flutes, guitars and melodeons on the course?

 Everyone has a taught instrument group that they attend.
 For this they must play either fiddle, flute, whistle, guitar or a D/G melodeon.
 In addition to the taught instruments people do bring others.
 We strongly encourage people to bring all instruments they play for mixed band classes and sessions.
 We are inclusive and have had everything from harps and cellos to double basses, steel pans and didgeridoos, to bombards and euphoniums.